-The McNeese State University Foundation, a 501(C)(3) nonprofit corporation that is separate and independent of McNeese, is responsible for raising, managing, distributing and stewarding private resources to advance and promote the University’s mission.
-Contributions made to the McNeese Foundation support endowed and in/out scholarships, professorships and chairs, and ancillary programs.
-The Foundation is governed by an external board of directors composed of business, industry and community leaders.
-Beneficiaries of the McNeese Foundation include students, faculty and staff, and alumni and community members.
+The McNeese State University Foundation, a 501(c)(3) nonprofit corporation that is separate and independent of McNeese, is responsible for raising, managing, distributing, and stewarding private resources to advance and promote the University’s mission.
+Contributions made to the Foundation support endowed and in/out scholarships, professorships and chairs, and ancillary programs.
+The Foundation is governed by an external board of directors composed of business, industry, and community leaders.
+Beneficiaries of the Foundation include students, faculty, staff, alumni, and community members.

-- To maintain constant communication with the University President or his designee for the purpose of understanding and adhering to the strategic plans and priorities of McNeese.
+- To maintain constant communication with the University president or their designee for the purpose of understanding and adhering to the strategic plans and priorities of McNeese;

-- To comply with the affiliation agreement, state law, and Federal Internal Revenue Service regulations for 501(C)(3) corporations.
+- To comply with the affiliation agreement, state law, and Internal Revenue Service regulations for 501(c)(3) corporations;

-- To coordinate with the University Advancement staff for accounting, management, database and marketing functions related to the Foundation.
+- To coordinate with the Office of University Advancement staff for accounting, management, database, and marketing functions related to the Foundation;

-- To conduct an annual, independent audit and to abide by generally accepted accounting principles.
+- To conduct an annual, independent audit and to abide by generally accepted accounting principles; and

-- To maintain and conduct periodic review of asset investment policies that adheres to applicable federal and state laws, including the Uniform Prudent Investor Act.
+- To maintain and conduct periodic review of asset investment policies that adhere to applicable federal and state laws, including the Uniform Prudent Investor Act.

-The McNeese Foundation defines a gift as a voluntary and irrevocable transfer of money, services or property from a donor with no or limited specified conditions.
+The Foundation defines a gift as a voluntary and irrevocable transfer of money, services, or property from a donor with no or limited specified conditions.
 Gifts have some or all of the following characteristics:

-- No financial, technical or progress reports are required regarding expenditure of the gift.
-However, courtesy, non-technical reports may be supplied.
+- No financial, technical, or progress reports are required regarding expenditure of the gift; however, courtesy, non-technical reports may be supplied; and/or

 - The donor makes the award to the University or Foundation without expectation of direct economic or other tangible benefit commensurate with the value of the gift.
 Indirect benefits such as tax advantages, business or personal goodwill, and benefits derived from donor club status are of an immaterial nature and not sufficient to negate the gift intent.

-The Executive Vice President of the McNeese Foundation serves at the pleasure of its board of directors and controls all fundraising activities, activities that are intended to further the University’s mission.
+The executive vice president of the Foundation serves at the pleasure of its board of directors and controls all fundraising activities intended to further the University’s mission.

-In limited cases and for internal purposes only, external funds may be counted as both a grant by the Office of Research Services and Sponsored Programs and as a gift by the McNeese Foundation.
+In limited cases and for internal purposes only, external funds may be counted as both a grant by the Office of Research and Sponsored Programs and as a gift by the Foundation.